SatelliteShorelines/CoastSeg/docs/How-To-Run-Models.md

 After the model finishes, you can extract shorelines from the segmentation outputs.

 To do this, use the script `3_zoo_workflow_extract_shorelines.py` in the main CoastSeg folder.
+Or you can use the `SDS_zoo_classifier.ipynb` and use the `workflow b` option to extract shorelines from the folder of segmentations you just created.

 1. Exit or deactivate the `segmentation_workflow` environment.
 2. Go back to the main CoastSeg folder.